 You found the perfect investment property and need to move quickly.
 It’s a hot property and you know that other investors will swoop in if you can’t make this deal happen quickly.
 You need a hard money loan.
-While a quick online search will give you a ton of options, here are 3 things to look for in hard money lenders in Central New Jersey to make your search more viable.
+While a quick online search will give you a ton of options, here are 3 things to look for in hard money lenders in Newark to make your search more viable.

 Hard Money Lending Specialties